 Could this security camera technology reduce the need for in-store LP professionals?
 “I think the most major impact to the industry as a whole will be in eventual reduction of man-hours necessary to operate an LP organization,” says Rosenkrantz.
 “It’s a combination of force multiplication effects and the incredibly valuable statistics.”
 Of course, the system only detects shoplifters in the database.
 LPAs will still need to keep a lookout for new enrollees.
 And some high-risk stores need as many eyes on the floor as they can get.

 Rather than threaten LP jobs, the technology will likely aid in the evolving shift in LP responsibilities.
-“What I’m expecting,” says David Guttadauro, CEO of leading facial-recognition provider Digital Signal Corporation, “is that loss prevention people will be following a trend I’ve seen in the intelligence community, government, and law enforcement, in which the traditional role of the detective is changing into the role of the analyst.
+“What I’m expecting,” said David Guttadauro, former CEO of facial-recognition provider Digital Signal Corporation, “is that loss prevention people will be following a trend I’ve seen in the intelligence community, government, and law enforcement, in which the traditional role of the detective is changing into the role of the analyst.
 Data and technology are really going to be how the LP industry is going to be run moving forward.
 You look at your risks from the standpoint of data and event patterns, and then you analyze those risks to end up taking more informed, evidence-driven action.”

 Limitations of Security Camera Technology